About:

 Fabrication:

 I also employ traditional fabrication techniques, working with metal in its raw form.
 This involves the manipulation of metal sheet, wire, and tubing to shape most of the pieces seen in my work, such as trees, furniture, and other elements beyond the realm of animal sculptures.
 It’s this meticulous process that consumes majority of my time at the bench but also enables the incorporation of natural color variation within each work without the use of paint or patina.
-I rely on a variety of hand tools, including a hand saw, pliers, cutters, files, a foredom, hammers and a torch.
+I rely on a variety of hand tools, including a hand saw, pliers, cutters, files, a foredom, hammers and a torch to anneal.
+These pieces are fabricated from sterling silver, steel, nickel, brass, and copper, and are soldered with a torch, primarily using silver solder.

 Final Step: